 Provided with the 7000 is what Oral-B refer to as a premium travel case.
 It is not the most premium option that they offer but it is better than the basic.

 It holds the brush and 2 brush heads, it is well constructed with a soft touch finish and feels robust.
-It is also colour matched to the brush, with a black colour to it.
+It is also color matched to the brush, with a black color to it.

 The whole design is fitting to the brush and the premium price it commands.